pespinel/Scratcher/README.md

 # Scratcher
-Simple script to create accounts from scratch.mit.edu using selenium.
+Simple script to create scratch accounts using selenium.

 ## Usage